-This piece on how Chipotle develops their management team is fascinating.
-Essentially, the company builds from within, plucking cashier, cooks and other highly effective, downstream employees and rapidly elevating them through training and incentives to management positions.
+This piece on how Chipotle develops its management team is fascinating.
+Essentially, the company builds from within, plucking cashiers, cooks, and other highly effective, downstream employees and rapidly elevating them through training and incentives to management positions.

-Last year, nearly 86% of Chipotle’s salaried managers and 96% of hourly managers were the result of internal promotions.
+Last year, nearly 86% of Chipotle’s salaried managers and 96% of hourly managers were promoted internally.

 Fundamental to this transformation is something Chipotle calls the restaurateur program, which allows hourly crew members to become managers earning well over $100,000 a year.